OpenNebula/docs/source/deployment/node_installation/verify.rst

     :width: 90%
     :align: center

-The next step would be to further configure the OpenNebula cloud to suits your needs.
+The next step would be to further configure the OpenNebula cloud to suit your needs.
 You can learn more in the :ref:`VMware Infrastructure Setup <vmware_infrastructure_setup_overview>` guide.

 Next steps
 ================================================================================

 After this chapter, you are ready to :ref:`start using your cloud <operation_guide>` or you could configure more components:

-* :ref:`Authenticaton <authentication>`.
+* :ref:`Authenticating <authentication>`.
 (Optional) For integrating OpenNebula with LDAP/AD, or securing it further with other authentication technologies.
 * :ref:`Sunstone <sunstone>`.
-OpenNebula GUI should working and accessible at this stage, but by reading this guide you will learn about specific enhanced configurations for Sunstone.
+The OpenNebula GUI should be working and accessible at this stage, but by reading this guide you will learn about specific enhanced configurations for Sunstone.

 If your cloud is KVM/LXD based you should also follow: